nexiality/documentation/release/nexial-core-v1.3.changelog.md

   `%NEXIAL_HOME%/bin/installer/window/install.cmd`.
 Mac version forthcoming
 - exist `bin/nexial.cmd` with the exit code from Nexial.
 - Nexial Installer move to separate project, [nexiality/nexial-installer](https://github.com/nexiality/nexial-installer/)
+- fix for linux to use `which` instead of `which --read-alias` when resolving location of browser execution.
+This should resolve problem when running Nexial in TTY

 <!--
 todo: discuss with team